Redjay-2021/Craftable-spawners-in-Minecraft/README.md

 each of the crafting recpies are formated like this

 i = iron ingot
 x = special item

-iii
-ixi
-iii
+i i i

+i x i

+i i i

 so here are the spawners and the special item correlated to them

-blaze spawner

-x = blaze rods
+blaze spawner | x = blaze rods

 creeper | x = gunpowder